 I have been interested in electronics, computers and HAM radio since childhood.
 Building and creating things with technology is still a passion.

 I got my first license in Denmark in 1979 and my call sign is OZ1GPI.
 I'm a member of the danish contest group 5P5T.
-I moved to California in 2000 and in 2012 I finally go around to get a US license with the call sign AG6QV.
+I moved to California in 2000 and in 2012 I finally got around to get a US license with the call sign AG6QV.
 I'm active on HF, VHF, UHF and Microwave frequencies.
+I moved to Washington in 2017 where I was one of the founding members of the MNW Microwave Group.
+We meet once every month to talk and build microwave transverters.

 When I was about 14 years old I was introduced to computing with a Commodore PET 2001.
 I later upgraded to a C64, C128 and from there to the PC world.
 I used languages like Basic, Pascal Assembler (6502 and 8080) and later I switched to Pascal and then to C/C++.
 In 1994 when the first browser was introduced I started working on internet technologies and in 1997 I became a member of the open source community as a contributor to the PHP project.
 I'm writing about programming on the CODE @ WEB BY PIXEL blog.